Procedure Information

 - The Conduct Officer presents a closing statement.

-- The accused presents a closing statement.
+- The student presents a closing statement.

 - Anger Intervention Assessment.
 A requirement that a student take part in an anger intervention assessment at an off-campus location.
 This could include an assessment or a certified Anger Management program.
 These programs are to be paid for by the student.
 Must be a licensed professional and a letter must be submitted by this professional to show that the requirement has been fulfilled.